 Your application must contain the following information.
 Include as many details as possible.

 - A description of the proposed off-road vehicle management area.

 - A list of factors relating to off-road vehicle damage in the area, such as:

 - soil type associated with an identified ecosystem;

 - frequency of use;

 - season or time of year;

 - topography; and

-- evidence of off-road vehicle damage to the ecology or physical characteristics of the area, such as:
+- Evidence of off-road vehicle damage to the ecological balance or physical characteristics of the area, such as:

 - photographs clearly verifying the area and damage;